OWASP/owasp-mastg/Document/0x05f-Assessing-Software-Protections.md

-## Tampering and Reverse Engineering

-Mobile app security testing requires at least basic reverse engineering skills for several reasons.

-**1. To enable black-box testing of mobile apps.** Modern apps often employ technical controls that will hinder your ability to perform dynamic analysis.
-SSL pinning and E2E encryption could prevent you from intercepting or manipulating traffic with a proxy.
-Root detection could prevent the app from running on a rooted device, preventing you from using advanced testing tools.
-In this cases, you must be able to deactivate these defenses.

-**2. To enhance static analysis in black-box security testing.** In a black-box test, static analysis of the app bytecode or binary code is helpful for getting a better understanding of what the app is doing.
-It also enables you to identify certain flaws, such as credentials hardcoded inside the app.

-**3. To assess resiliency against reverse engineering.**  Apps that implement software protections according to MASVS L3 or L4 should be resilient against reverse engineering.
-In this case, testing the reverse engineering defenses ("resiliency assessment") is part of the overall security test.
-In the resiliency assessment, the tester assumes the role of the reverse engineer and attempts to bypass the defenses.
-Advanced reverse engineering skills are required to perform this kind of test.

-Testers should be proficient in general reverse engineering techniques as well as the particular environment: The target architecture, operating system, binary format, programming language, and so on.
-They should also keep up-to-date with the newest techniques and tools available to reverse engineers.

-Reverse engineering is a creative process: The best protection mechanisms are based on original ideas, so there is no generic process that always works.
-That said, we'll describe commonly used methods and tools later on, and give examples for tackling the most common defenses.

 ## Assessing Software Protections

 The MASVS lists various kinds of software protections in the "V8 - Resiliency against Reverse Engineering" section.